Kaspaaro/React_Three.js_Audio_Visualizer/README.md

 # Instructions
 Might lag on slower/older Pc´s
+* Make sure that, your browser allows Auto-play on audio and videos.
 * type in the terminal "npm install"
 * type "npm start" into the terminal and it should start the website.